voideditor/void/LINEMAGE_VSCODE_GUIDE.md

 ## Contributing

 - [How VS Code's sourcecode is organized](https://github.com/microsoft/vscode/wiki/Source-Code-Organization) - this explains where the entry point files are, what `browser/` and `common/` mean, etc. **This is the most important read on this whole list!** We recommend reading the whole thing.
-[The bottom](https://code.visualstudio.com/api/references/vscode-api#api-patterns) of the page is easy to miss - cancellation tokens, events, disposables.

 - [Every command](https://code.visualstudio.com/api/references/commands) built-in to VSCode - sometimes useful to reference.
+[The bottom](https://code.visualstudio.com/api/references/vscode-api#api-patterns) of the page is easy to miss but somewhat important - cancellation tokens, events, disposables.

 ## VSCode's Extension API